 These law sectors are accounting, taxation, auditing, conflict of interest, securities regulation, banking and financial institutions, bankruptcy, insolvency, employment relations, competition, human rights and environment.
 Particularly, there are some measures initiated in human rights and environmental area at the domestic and international level.
-France and Switzerland have taken steps which companies even the groups have liability to vigilant risks to environmental harms, human rights, injuries via due diligence actions 188.
+Some countries have enacted special law which companies even the groups have liability to vigilant risks to environmental harms, human rights, injuries via due diligence actions197.

-4.3.1.
-Insolvency law
+4.3.1 Insolvency Law

 Insolvency regulation is the most commonly discussed issue.
 This is because it is necessary to prevent the corporate group structure from being used for fraud bankruptcy.
-So, we here have a brief look at some examples of legal bankruptcy and insolvency in a corporate group.
-The insolvency case of the group, and especially the transnational group, is problematic because of the inadequate legal framework between the parent corporation and its subsidiary corporation.
+So, we here have a brief look at some examples of bankruptcy and insolvency law in a corporate group.
+The insolvency case of the group, and especially the multinational group, is problematic because of the inadequate legal framework between the parent company and its subsidiary ones.

-According to Petrin and Choudhury, 'enterprise liability is therefore particularly useful where a subsidiary corporation is unable to satisfy debts or claims but the corporate group as a whole, but not necessarily the insolvent company's parent company, has sufficient assets' 89.
+According to Petrin and Choudhury, 'enterprise liability is therefore particularly useful where a subsidiary corporation is unable to satisfy debts or claims but the corporate group as a whole, but not necessarily the insolvent company's parent company, has sufficient assets'198.
 So, there are more jurisdictions with acceptance enterprise approach in insolvency law, compared to other branches of laws.

 In many countries, there are two common mechanisms of insolvency: subordination and substantive consolidation.
-The subordination mechanism is used in many countries: Austria, Germany, Italy, Spain, USA, New Zealand190.
-The regulation that combines the assets of

-187 Virginia H.Ho, Theories of Corporate groups, (Seton Hall Law Review, Vol.42, 2012), p.901 independent legal entities in bankruptcy and insolvency proceedings is theoretically an example of adhering to the principle of enterprise law.
+The subordination mechanism is used in many countries: Austria, Germany, Italy, Spain, USA, New Zealand199.
+The regulation that combines the assets of independent legal entities in bankruptcy and insolvency proceedings is theoretically an example of adhering to the principle of enterprise law.